 A Clearwater drunk driving accident lawyer from the Law Offices of Anidjar & Levine understands the extent of the damages that this type of accident can inflict on you and your family.
 We can hold the parties at fault for your accident responsible by pursuing them for the costs of your injuries.
-We are here to fight for rights and for fair compensation for your injury-related losses.
+We are here to fight for fair compensation.

 Compensation in Drunk Driving Accidents